Special Student Information

 - You must complete a Special Student Application for each semester you plan to take a course at Beloit College.

 - Contact the professor in advance of the course you’d like to sign up for.
 You’ll need to pick up a drop/add card at the Registrar’s, fill it out, and have it signed by the instructor.
 You will then need to sign your card and return it to the Registrar’s Office.

-- After successfully registering for a class, you should contact the Residential Life Office in Pearsons Hall to have your picture taken for a Beloit College ID.
-Usually, their hours are 8 AM-4:30 PM Monday through Friday.
+- After successfully registering for a class, you should go to the library to have your picture taken for a Beloit College ID.

 - Beloit’s bookstore (http://www.beloit.edu/bookstore/) recommends attending the first day of classes to obtain your syllabus before purchasing books, as some materials may be optional.
 Check the website for hours, policies, and information for purchasing books online.